Kotlin/kotlinx.coroutines/coroutines-guide.md

 the lifecycle of our activity.
 A job instance is created using [`Job()`][Job] factory function as the following example shows.
 We need to make sure that all the coroutines are started with this job in their context and then a single invocation of [Job.cancel] terminates them all.
+Moreover, [Job.join] waits for all of them to complete, so we can also use [cancelAndJoin] here in this example:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {